coolsks/DemoWebsite/README.md

-#Demo wesbite
+# Demo wesbite

 Create a first demo website for web Development.
-Its a website to test the new features.
+It's a website to test the new features.